almfelipe/vue-weather-forecast-brazil/README.md

 # vue-weather-forecast-brazil
 Vue-weather-forecast-brazil consults APIs from INMET (National Institute of Meteorology) and IBGE (Brazilian Institute of Geography and Statistics) to provide weather forecasts for Brazilian cities.
-Go to [link] (https://vue-weather-forecast-brazil-almfelipe.vercel.app/) and check out the production live demo or go to [link] (https: // vue-weather-forecast-brazil- git-main-almfelipe.vercel.app/) and check out the development version.
+Go to [link](https://vue-weather-forecast-brazil-almfelipe.vercel.app/) and check out the production live demo or go to [link](https: // vue-weather-forecast-brazil- git-main-almfelipe.vercel.app/) and check out the development version.

 ## Project setup